13 Scary But True Spiritual Truths

 Walking any spiritual path takes courage.
-There are several scary but true spiritual truths that anyone with a deep desire to 'wake up' will usually encounter along the way.
+There are several scary but true spiritual truths that most people will encounter along the way.
 But be warned, these truths are not for the faint-hearted or those only interested in dabbling in spirituality as some kind of hobby.
-They are also not for people that are content with only gathering ego-pleasing concepts on enlightenment.
+They are also not for people that are content with only gathering ego-pleasing concepts on ‘enlightenment’.
 The ego may reject or dismiss these truths and provide convincing reasons for doing so, or they may inspire some pretty challenging questions or possibilities.
-But for those of us who are genuinely serious about self-awakening, they offer a helpful guide for knowing you are on track and doing the inner work required.
+But for those of us who are genuinely serious about spiritual awakening, they offer a helpful guide for knowing you are on track and doing the inner work required.

 1. Who you think you are doesn't exist

 You are the permanently present underlying Self that exists beyond the temporary identities conjured up by the thinking mind.

 Most people are having an identity crisis because they believe they are someone or something that, in reality, they are not.
 They think they are the voice in their head and, as a result, rely on what it says to an unhealthy degree for defining who they are and what they’re capable of.
 They think they are what they emotionally feel.
 They think they are their body, having identified with it from an early age.
 Or they think they are their relationship status, job title, religious affiliation... or the other labels they’ve found to help define who they are.
 As all of these identities are temporary and can change they are not and have never been who you really are.
 Instead, you are the permanent and unchanging Self and any true spiritual path will be focused on enabling you to Know Thy Self.